JalanshMunshi/jalansh-munshi-v2/content/authors/admin/_index.md

   url: https://www.adobe.com/

 # Short bio (displayed in user profile at end of posts)
-bio: A full-stack sofware engineer keen to gain experience in a variety of products.
-Hit me up if you have a new idea that we can work on!
+bio: A full-stack engineer in ML focussed on building products and solving software engineering problems.

 # My interests include full-stack software engineering, reading non-fiction, traveling, and cooking.

 # Interests to show in About widget
 interests:
-- Full-stack Software Engineering
+- Full-stack Engineering
+- Artificial Intelligence, Machine Learning
 - Generative AI
+- Quantum Computing

 # Education to show in About widget
 education: